Are you looking for a food or water bowl for your ferret?

 I love this design because you can easily remove the ferret food and water bowl from the cage to clean it or to fill it up.
 You don’t have to touch the frame, only if you want to move the entire bowl.

 But, this design isn’t perfect.
-If you don’t place the bowl low enough, your ferret will be able to grab it at the bottom and toss it across the cage.
+If you don’t place the bowl low enough, your ferret will be able to grab it at the bottom and toss it across the cage (yup, they are that smart).
 Your ferret will tackle the bowl even easier and faster than simple ferret feeding bowls on the floor.

 Bowl In A Bowl On The Cage